Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Quantum Stochastic Walk

 with $H_{ij}= \bra{i} H \ket{j}$ being the matrix elements of the Hamiltonian operator $H$.
-The Lindblad operators in Eq.~\ref{dep-incoh} represent scattering between all pair of vertices.
-For $\omega= 1$, the QSW model with both dephasing and incoherence reduces to CRW\cite{Hoyer_2010}.
+The Lindblad operators in Eq.~(\ref{dep-incoh}) represent scattering between all pair of vertices. {``Dephasing with incoherence'' represents fluctuations in all elements of the Hamiltonian in site representation.} Similar to the last case, here as well, for $\omega= 1$, this QSW model reduces to CRW.
+Furthermore, for all three schemes, at $\omega=0$, the QSW reduces to CTQW.